PrinsFrank/PrinsFrank.nl/_posts/2024-03-04-The_McDonalds_that_wasnt.md

 The name on Google Maps for this place: "TOO «Food Solutions KZ»"

 Of course I wanted to know more, so I looked around on news sites looking for some kind of back story to this nameless restaurant.
-I found a [Reuters article with pictures of this exact restaurant, titled "Former McDonald's restaurants reopen without branding in Kazakhstan"](https://www.reuters.com/business/retail-consumer/former-mcdonalds-restaurants-reopen-without-branding-kazakhstan-2023-01-23/).
+I found a [Reuters article with pictures of this exact restaurant, titled "Former McDonald's restaurants reopen without branding in Kazakhstan"](https://www.reuters.com/business/retail-consumer/former-mcdonalds-restaurants-reopen-without-branding-kazakhstan-2023-01-23/){:target="_blank" rel="noreferrer noopener"}.
 The reason for this interesting place according to that article:

 > McDonald's and Food Solutions KZ terminated their licence agreement this month, citing supply issues.
 > Sources earlier told Reuters that McDonald's Kazakhstan had stopped buying supplies from Russia and had trouble replacing them.